skycoin/skycoin/INTEGRATION.md

 A REST API client is also available: [Skycoin REST API Client Godoc](https://godoc.org/github.com/skycoin/skycoin/src/gui#Client).

 #### Coinhours
+Transaction fees in skycoin is paid in coinhours and is currently set to `50%`, every transaction created burns `50%` of the total coinhours in all the input unspents.

 You need a minimum of `1` of coinhour to create a transaction.

 Coinhours are generated at a rate of `1 coinsecond` per `second`